Call us now:

 Key requirements and structural governance for the provident fund act

-In terms of financial requirements, Section 10 of the Act specifies the contribution boundaries.
-The employee is permitted to contribute between 2% and 15% of their wages.
-The employer is likewise obligated to contribute at least the same minimum percentage as the employee, but they may choose to contribute more as an incentive, up to a maximum of 15%.
-It is a common misconception that the rates must be identical; the law allows for “stepped” contributions where the employer increases their percentage based on the employee’s years of service.
-For example, an employer might contribute 5% for employees with 1–5 years of service and 10% for those with over 10 years, provided this is clearly stated in the Fund Articles registered under Section 9.
+Section 10 of the Act defines the contribution framework.
+Employees may contribute between 2% and 15% of their wages.
+Employers must contribute at least the same minimum percentage as the employee and may contribute more—up to a maximum of 15%—as an incentive.
+The Act permits stepped contribution structures, allowing employers to increase their percentage based on years of service.
+For example, an employer may contribute 5% for employees with one to five years of service and 10% for those with more than ten years, provided the Fund Articles registered under Section 9 clearly specify this structure.

 Employer obligations, penalties, and strategic benefits

-For an employer, the decision to establish a provident fund involves taking on specific legal liabilities.
-Under Section 11, if an employer fails to remit the contributions within the prescribed three-day window, they are legally liable to pay a surcharge of 5% per month on the outstanding amount.
-This surcharge is not paid to the government; it is paid directly into the fund for the benefit of the affected employees to compensate for the lost “opportunity cost” of investment returns.
-This high penalty rate serves as a powerful deterrent against late payments and is one of the strictest financial regulations in Thai labor law.
+For employers, establishing a provident fund carries specific legal responsibilities under the Provident Fund Act B.E.
+2530 (1987).
+Section 11 imposes direct liability if an employer fails to remit contributions within the prescribed three-day period.
+In such cases, the employer must pay a surcharge of 5% per month on the outstanding amount.
+The employer pays this surcharge directly into the fund for the benefit of affected employees to compensate for the lost investment opportunity.

 Employee benefits, protections, and tax mitigation